null Skip to main content

 Liquidation is the asset-recovery process focused on extracting maximum financial value from office items that the business no longer needs.

-- Asset Valuation: Appraising large, uniform inventories of grade "A" office items based on current market demand, age, and brand value.
+• Asset Valuation: Appraising large or small, inventories of office items based on current market demand, age, and brand value.

 ?
 4. Office Space Decommissioning